DamianS-eng/GTuner-TitanTwo/README.md

 **extraButtons**
 uses **leanLeft** to switch stick click's function based on the tilt of the controller.
 Other button remappings, including the paddles, dual-stage triggers and touchpad clicks are managed here.

+#### Compute the new stick output values based on a changed radial deadzone.

+If both the X and Y values of a trackpad are greater than zero, the official output is the diagonal force vector, the hypotenuse of the triangle made up by the x and y input values.

+Calculate the hypotenuse by multiplying the value by the minimum deadzone and then divide by the outer deadzone, then transplated to its relative axis using arcsin or arccos.